 The business idea: Toposens creates groundbreaking new technology for machine vision without using any optical components!
 The sensor follows the principles of the echolocation of a bat, which can see tiny objects by emitting ultrasound signals and receiving their reflections.
 The team adapted this method and developed a small sensor system based on ultrasound.
 The Toposens 3D sensor therefore enables machines and robots to better perceive their surroundings without the disadvantages inherent to optical systems.

-“The future of mobility?
+“The future of logistics and mobility?
 We believe in car sharing and ride sharing!
 In our opinion, mobility will become much more a field of service than of goods.
 Still, national regulations are a big challenge to drive the innovation further.
 We at Toposens will contribute to shared vehicles that drive around autonomously.
 Our 3D ultrasound sensors enable autonomous driving at slow speeds, e.g. for autonomous parking or for traffic jams.”